Captions display onscreen text within a video to provide additional or interpretive information for viewers. Caption text may include:

 YouTube, Flash and local export, and Screencast.com share options.

 - With open captioning, the captions are always

 visible or "burned-in" to the video.
 Open captions are available in the

 iTunes and Advanced Export share options.

 By default, captions are automatically exported in the supported file formats.
-To disable captions when exporting a video, select Edit > Captions > Disable Captions.
+To disable captions when exporting a video, click the Caption Options button and select Disable Captions from the dropdown.
 With this option, captions are still saved to the Camtasia project, but are not included when exporting the final video.